Mulching, what you need to know

 Weed suppression

 Mulch allows water to soak into the soil and protects it from evaporating.
-A layer of mulch reduces the amount of water needed and saves time by eliminating the need for repeated applications.
-Just make sure to water thoroughly so that the water reaches the entire root-ball of your plants.
+A layer of mulch also reduces the amount of water needed and the time necessary for repeated applications.
+Just make sure to water thoroughly so that the water reaches the entire root zone of your plants.

 Improved soil

-Natural, organic mulches break down and provide beneficial nutrients to the soil.
+Natural, organic mulches break down and provides beneficial nutrients to the soil.
 Organic matter also improves soil texture, moisture retention, and a slow release of nutrients.
+This in turn, results in healthier plants and a more beautiful garden.

 Erosion control

 Mulch acts as a protective cover and helps prevent soil erosion.
 Sediment from eroded soil is a major contributor to water pollution.
-Plus, the top layer of soil is usually rich in organic matter, so there’s no sense in letting that wash away.
-Therefore, bare soil should always be covered, and mulch is an excellent way to do this.
+Plus, the top layer of soil is the richest in organic matter, so don’t let that wash away.
+Always cover bare soil.
+Using mulch is an excellent way to do this.

 Plant protection